3.3 Data Frame

 #> 7 pig 2018 200 1.9 excellent TRUE

-To add an additional variable to the existing data frame, you just need to add a new field to the data frame.
+To add an additional variable to the existing data frame, you just need to use the $ operator to name the new variable and use the <- operator to assign values to the new variable.

 my_data_frame$age <- my_data_frame$year - 2015